wlucjan/git-stacking-sandbox/README.md

-# First commit on main
+# First commit on main with changes

 ## Unrelated